popsUlfr/steamos-btrfs/README.md

 # SteamOS 3/Steam Deck Btrfs converter <img align="right" height="32" src="data/steamos-btrfs-logo.svg">

 This injector will install the necessary payload to keep a btrfs formatted /home even through system updates.
 You may also choose to only install the support for formatting and mounting of multiple filesystems for the SD cards.
-It will allow to mount btrfs, f2fs and ext4 formatted sd cards and will also force new sd cards to be formatted as btrfs by default or a user configured filesystem.
+It will allow to mount btrfs, f2fs and ext4 formatted SD cards and will also force new SD cards to be formatted as btrfs by default or a user configured filesystem.

 Btrfs with its transparent compression and deduplication capabilities can achieve impressive storage gains but also improve loading times because of less data being read.